yingweiwo

 Mechanism of Action

-The role of oncogene ras in carcinogen-induced neoplastic transformation was examined.
-Rat mammary carcinomas induced by N-nitroso-N-methylurea and 7,12-dimethylbenzanthracene showed mutations in codons 12 and 61, resp, of the gene H-ras-1.
-The mutation at codon 12 was a guanine-guanine-adenine to guanine-adenine-adenine transition.
+The role of the oncogene ras in carcinogen-induced tumor transformation was studied.
+N-nitroso-N-methylurea and 7,12-dimethylbenzanthracene-induced rat mammary cancer showed mutations at codons 12 and 61 of the H-ras-1 gene, respectively.
+The mutation at codon 12 was a transition from guanine-guanine-adenine to guanine-adenine-adenine.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.